MystenLabs/sui/doc/wallet.md

 in your case (as will other values, such as object IDs, in the later parts of this tutorial).
 Consequently, **do not copy and paste the actual command from this tutorial as they are unlikely to work for you verbatim**.

-TODO: Clarify the above warning.
-Why won't the commands work?
-I understand why the output will differ...
+Each time you create a config for the wallet, addresses and object IDs will be assigned randomly.
+Consequently, you cannot rely on copy-pasting commands that include these values, as they will be different between different users/configs.

 ## Adding accounts to the wallet

 Sui's genesis process will create five accounts by default; if that's not enough, there are two ways to add accounts to the Sui wallet if needed.

-#### 1. Use `new-address` command to generate new account
+#### Use `new-address` command to generate new account

 To create a new account, execute the `new-address` command in Sui interactive console: